 Paul, Chawarska & Volkmar (2008) noted that children with ASD and children with speech delay who are assessed on Expressive Language, present with similar language levels, however, both groups were delayed when compared to typically developing peers.
 Deficits in both groups were in the areas of:

-Differences Between Children With ASD and Speech Delay
+What Are The Differences Between Children With ASD and Speech Delay?

 While there are many similarities, the research suggests that children with a speech delay perform higher than those with ASD around non-verbal cognitive skills.
 This means that they are typically able to effectively use skills such as:

 - responding to the spoken and non-verbal language of others

 They also typically don’t show deficits across other developmental domains, such as motor skills, play & leisure skills, social skills or behaviour.

 Children with ASD, on the other hand, may show difficulties or differences across both social and behavioural skill domains.
 Children with Autism have also been found to use less non-verbal communication, such as facial expressions or gestures, than their typically developing peers or those with Developmental Language Delay (DLD).